eliveli/TIL/StackEdit/test.md

 there were no info about it.
 They just told me that 'that is optional' and you don't need to write down in it.

-It is so sad that there was no information (at least
+It is so sad that there was no information about it (i I met

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**